SCyberbrin/obs-web-server-py-plugin/README.md

 # obs-web-server-py-plugin
-A python plugin for obs to create multibel http server for localhost.
+A python script for obs to create multiple HTTP servers for localhost.
+This script uses flask as server btw.

+# TODOS:
+* Make sure that it can make multiple HTTP servers (rn: it can only create one HTTP server)
+* Make better properties
+* Write a setup thing in README.md